 Traditional education was designed to create individuals who were replaceable in the factories, just another material for the industrial revolution.
 With digital natives, this educational system is changing.
 From K-12, college and even enrichment classes can be found online.
 Find out what digital offerings are available that you might like to try.
 What areas offer digital education?
 What areas do not?

-8. Adult enrichment project.
+8. Enrichment project.

-Could the Adult Enrichment Project have existed five years ago?
+Could the Enrichment Project have existed five years ago?
 Ten years ago?
 By earning badges online with free resources, you can tailor each badge program for your own tastes, experiences and materials available to you.
 In addition, multiple people can post their own interpretations to badge programs that can be shared over time, not wasted on a single class or group of individuals.
 Think of a subject you are interested in that is not available.
 Can you digitize it?

 9. Digital workplace.